waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.notification_about_stale_resources

-A notification about stale resources
+A notification about stale resources.
+The recipients are organization owners.

 #### Templates